Peg Nopoulos

 Sonia Slevinski

-Sonia Slevinski, MS, is a research manager and has been with the Peg Nopoulos Laboratory since 2008.
-She studied sociology and counseling psychology and is a National Certified Counselor (NCC).
-Sonia worked in community and inpatient mental health services for ten years before joining the Nopoulos Lab as a research associate.
+Sonia Slevinski, MS, LMHC, is a research manager and has been with the Peg Nopoulos Laboratory since 2008.
+While completing degrees in sociology and counseling psychology, Sonia worked in community and inpatient mental health services for ten years before joining the Nopoulos Lab as a research associate.
 She became the coordinator for the Kids-HD study in 2011, managing study administration, assessment and participant enrollment.
 Since 2013, Sonia has served as lab manager while remaining heavily involved in Huntington's Disease studies.

 Eric Axelson